MiguelMSandin/oligoN-design/README.md

 - [sequenceSelect.py](https://github.com/MiguelMSandin/fasta-functions/tree/main/scripts/sequenceSelect.py)
 - [alignmentConsensus.py](https://github.com/MiguelMSandin/fasta-functions/tree/main/scripts/alignmentConsensus.py)

 Download, move the scripts to you prefered folder (e.g.;`/usr/lobal/bin/`) and start running the pipeline.
-You might need to make the scripts executable as follows: `chmod +x *.py`.
+You might need to make the scripts executable as follows: `chmod +x script`.

 ## Quick start
 If you already have a target fasta file and a reference fasta file (note that the reference file **should not** contain sequences associated to your targeted group), the **laziest option** is simply running the wrapper `oligoNdesign.sh` as follows: